 - the milk should not be hot. if its very hot the milk gets coagulates and you might end up getting a grainy curd.

-- if its little hot then the yogurt does not become thick and is a bit runny with some whey in the curd.
+- if its little hot then the curd does not become thick and is a bit runny with some whey in the curd.

 - if the milk is cold, then the curd won’t be set at all.